Manuelandro/milkman-js/README.md

 When Milkman.js library returns error messages, it does so in JSON format.
 For example, an error might look like this:

     {
     status: "failure",
     text: "Unauthorized: Authentication credentials are missing or incorrect.
 The accompanying error message explains why." error_message:"Some required fields are missing."
     }

 ## Warning status

 In case of warning's status you can find this type of error message:
-1. "We are not able to calculate lat-lng for some addresses."
+1. "We are not able to calculate lat-lng for some of the addresses."
-2. "Some addresses are not acceptable, they missing required fields."
+2. "Some addresses are not acceptable, they are missing required fields."

 ## Error status

 Error codes define the type of an error.
 The following error may be returned:
-1. 402 : 'No results.'
-2. 400: 'Bad Request: The request cannot be accepted.
+1. 400: 'Bad Request: The request cannot be accepted.
 The accompanying error message explains why.'
-3. 401:  'Unauthorized: Authentication credentials are missing or incorrect.
+2. 401:  'Unauthorized: Authentication credentials are missing or incorrect.
 The accompanying error message explains why.'
+3. 429 : 'Too many requests: Rate limit exceeded.
+Wait before retrying and reduce the rate of requests.'
+4. 500 : 'Something bad and unexpected happened.'

 ## Error message

 In the body of returned error messages you can find the scope of an error.
 The following error message may be returned:

-1. 'Price is not valid.'
-2. 'Range is not valid.'
-3. 'Hour is not valid.'
+1. 'No results.'
+2. 'Invalid price.'
+3. 'Invalid range.'
+4. 'Invalid hour.'
-4. 'Range is not in a correct form.
+5. 'Range form is incorrect.
 Please check it.'
+6. 'Bad Request: The request is malformed.
+Please check the specifics.'
-5. 'You need to set publichable key and merchant URI before.'
+7. 'You need to set publishable key and merchant URI before.'
-6. 'Some required fields in Parcel's Cart are missing.'
+8. "Some required fields in Parcel's Cart are missing."
-7. 'Some required fields are missing.'
+9. "Some required fields are missing."
-8. 'You need to set required fields before.'
+10. 'You need to set required fields before.'
-9. 'Value, FirstAvailableDay and AuxCost are required fields.'
+11. 'Value, FirstAvailableDay and AuxCost are required fields.'
+12. 'Confirm method needs ranges and price fields.'
+13. 'You need to set required fields before.'

-# Get started
+# Getting started

 This is a JavaScript library with AMD modules that will work either with browser globals or with an AMD loader.